Download our printable pre-travel checklist PDF and then you can relax and enjoy the anticipation of the journey!

 Over the years, I've learned everything the hard way.
 By nature, I'm a last minute, free spirited kinda girl and that's why I need a comprehensive travel preparation checklist more than anything.
 If I do get a last minute invitation, I want to be ready to take it.
 If I am planning a trip of a lifetime, I don't want to mess it up.

-This is the only international travel checklist you'll ever need.
+This is the only pre-travel checklist you'll ever need.

 Don't make my mistakes.
 Prepare on, my friend!

-Start everything early.
-Apologies if you're reading this too late.
-Just hop in wherever you can and let's make the most of it, eh?
-Also, a heads up!
 If you buy or book anything through these links we may earn a small commission at no extra cost to you.
-Ta!
+Thanks!

 6 - 8 Weeks Before You Travel Abroad

-The first priority on your international travel checklist should be your health and paperwork.
+The first priority on your pre-travel checklist should be sorting our your paperwork and taking care of any health requirements.
 These can take time to arrange from authorities who don't like being flexible.
 Get in early and get it done.

 CHECK YOUR PASSPORT